mpio56M/career-prep--job-search/sections-of-a-cover-letter/conclusion.md

-In closing, I am excited about the prospect of working at ABC.
-Should you have any questions, please contact me on 212.123.4567, or via email on ed@bob.com.
+In closing, I would be delighted to discuss further points related to the JOB role.
+Should you wish to discuss those points, please reach out on PHONE or via email on EMAIL.

-Respectfully yours,
-Respectfully,
-Cordially,
+Respectfully yours OR Respectfully OR Cordially,
 NAME